 • Starts with Morgestraich at 04:00 on Monday; ends exactly 72 hours later at 04:00 on Thursday — see Official page.

-• Afternoon Cortège parades on Monday & Wednesday (from ~13:30) · Tuesday focuses on Children’s Fasnacht (afternoon) & evening Guggenkonzert — programme on Dates & programme.
+• Afternoon Cortège parades on Monday & Wednesday (from ~13:30) · Tuesday focuses on Children’s Fasnacht (afternoon) & evening Guggenkonzert — program on Dates & program.

 • Lantern exhibition on Münsterplatz from Monday evening (lanterns lit after dark) through Wednesday morning — details on Official page.

-• The exact timetable publishes annually — check the official Programme nearer the date.
+• The exact timetable publishes annually — check the official Program nearer the date.

 LOCATION

-• Basel Old Town & city centre ring routes (inner/outer Cortège) — overview on the Official page.
+• Basel Old Town & city center ring routes (inner/outer Cortège) — overview on the Official page.

 • Handy reference: Münsterplatz, 4051 Basel — Open in Google Maps.